SURVEY: The Business Aviation Maintenance Shortage

 “Because we can’t find available qualified technicians with avionics/connectivity skills, we’ve had to refocus training for technicians with mostly mechanical skills to get them up to speed with the new technology and avionics.
 Additionally, some avionics work that would have been done in-house is now sent out to MROs.”

 - Reach out to us at API to see if you might benefit from specialized recruiting services.

 Here at API, we want to provide as many tools as possible to help flight departments be successful.
 In an upcoming blog, we’ll shed some more light on how we got here, and look at other ways maintenance leaders are creatively solving this talent shortage issue.

 Where is your Part 91 department on the aviation maintenance shortage?
 Are you finding it hard to attract qualified talent that fits within your culture?
 In either case, we’d like to hear from you.

-This article was written by Jennifer Steele and Sheryl Barden of Aviation Personnel International.
+This article was co-authored by Jennifer Pickerel and Sheryl Barden of Aviation Personnel International.